gorchestrate/async/README.md

 #### Example App
 https://github.com/gorchestrate/pizzaapp
-This is an example of how you can use Google Cloud to build fully serverless stateful workflows, that could be scaled horizontally without too much efforts.
+This is an example of how you can use Google Cloud to build serverless workflows.

 #### Example Code
 ```Go